 Is the orientation mandatory?

-Orientation is not mandatory, but highly encouraged as we will cover many important concepts in the orientation that will be useful for completing your pre-course assignments and homework.
+Yes, orientation will cover many important concepts that is useful for completing your pre-course assignments and homework.
 Please register for the orientation session here.

 What if I don’t have a mentor?

 You are still eligible to apply if you are unable to find an industry mentor!
 We will do our best to match you with an appropriate mentor.